 Seasoned Legal Advocacy

 The North Tampa personal injury attorneys at Holliday Karatinos Law Firm, PLLC are seasoned trial advocates who can help you effectively pursue your claim.
 We can review the facts of your case and counsel you on your legal rights.
 If we move forward with your case, you can depend on our negotiation and advocacy skills to help you get compensation for your disfigurement or scars.
 We serve clients throughout Pasco, Citrus, and Hernando Counties.
-Call our office at (866) 597-0009 or complete our online form to schedule a free initial consultation today.
+Call our office or complete our online form to schedule a free initial consultation today.